CSC256-04/fp1-starter/README.md

 While these functions perform some basic checks to prevent you from accidentally overwriting important files, be careful whenever you call any function that modifies the file system.
 There is always a risk of unintentionally deleting or overwriting files, especially when working on your own machine!

 # Setup:
-For this assignment, we will utilize Github Codespaces.
-Codespaces is a paid service, but we will access it through the Github Student Developer Pack.
+For this assignment, you can have your own development environment for use Github Codespaces.
+Codespaces is a paid service, but you can access it through the Github Student Developer Pack for free.

 1. If you haven't already, sign up for the [Github Student Developer Pack](https://education.github.com/pack).
 2. Navigate to the Github repository designated for this assignment and locate the green "Code" button.